iter8-tools/docs/docs/user-guide/performance/parameters.md

 --set http.url=https://httpbin.org/get
 ```

 All the parameters of the performance test (including of all included tasks) are optional unless otherwise documented.

-## Parameters

-Global performance test parameters are described here.
-Task specific parameters are documented in each task description.
+The task-specific parameters are documented in the task documentation.

+Currently available tasks are:

+- [`http`](tasks/http.md) - generate synthetic load and capture performance metrics for HTTP endpoints
+- [`grpc`](tasks/grpc.md) - generate synthetic load and capture performance metrics for gRPC methods
+- [`ready`](tasks/ready.md) - check readiness of an object
+- [`github`](tasks/github.md) - send a GitHub notification
+- [`slack`](tasks/slack.md) - send a Slack notification

+## Global parameters

+In addition to task-specific parameters, the following global parameters are available:

 | Name | Type | Description |
 | ---- | ---- | ----------- |